 All wheels must be equipped with pressure sensors and the tyres must have the prescribed pressure.
 If wheels without sensors are mounted, the tyre pressure monitoring system is not operational.
+Retrofitting of sensors is possible.

 In countries where the tyre pressure monitoring system is legally required, the use of wheels without pressure sensors will invalidate the vehicle type approval.